hgcl/digital-garden/docs/0-archive/beginner-javascript-2020.md

   - Parameteres and arguments
     - [Cheat sheet](https://github.com/wesbos/beginner-javascript/blob/master/function-definition.jpg)
     - _Parameters_ are the placeholders of the function
-      - Parameters from different functions can use the same name, they won't overwrite each other.
+      - Parameters from different functions can use the same name, they won‘t overwrite each other.
       - Default value of a parameter: `function hey(name = 'Clara') { ... }`
         - If there are multiple default parameters in one function, the argument that have to default must be marked `undefined`
     - _Arguments_ are actual values replacing the parameters when the function is invoked